 Stage 4 reading – Character perspective

-Students identify character feelings, perspective and motivation in narrative texts.
+Students will identify character feelings, perspective and motivation in narrative texts.

 National Literacy Learning Progression